Lesser Long-eared Bat Lesser Long-eared Bat Nyctophilus geoffroyi (Marg Turton)

 Bats (order Chiroptera) have been classified into two groups: microbats (suborder Microchiroptera) and megabats (suborder Megachiroptera).

-Microbats are carnivorous and use echolocation to find their way around and hunt prey (mostly insects).
-Because they are so small, they need sheltered places to roost and keep warm, like caves and tree hollows.
+Microbats are insectivorous and use echolocation to ‘see’ in the dark, navigate their environment and to hunt for food.
+Because they are so small, they need sheltered places to roost and keep warm, such as caves, tree hollows, under bark and rock crevices.

 Colong Caves bats Colong Caves bats (David Noble)